Krutsch/html-bundle/README.md

 ## Concept

-The bundler always globs all HTML, CSS and TS/JS files from the src/ directory and minifies them to the build/ directory.
-PostCSS is being used for processing CSS files and inline styles, html-minifier for HTML and esbuild for inline and referenced TS/JS.
-Additionally, TS/JS files and inline scripts will be bundled as esm by esbuild.
+The bundler always globs all HTML, CSS and TS/JS files from the `src/` directory and processes them to the `build/` directory.
+PostCSS is being used for CSS files and inline styles, html-minifier for HTML and esbuild to bundle, minify, etc. for inline and referenced TS/JS.

 ## Example